katrinleinweber/v0dro.github.io/source/_posts/2014-11-25-data-analysis-in-ruby-basic-data-manipulation-and-plotting.markdown

 categories:
 ---

 daru (Data Analysis in RUby) is a ruby gem for performing various data analysis and manipulation tasks in Ruby.
-It draws inspiration from pandas (python) and aims to be completely cross-compatible between all ruby implementations (MRI/YARV/JRuby etc.) yet leverage the individual benefits that each interpreter offers (for example the speed of C in MRI), while offering a simple and powerful DSL for performing complex operations on data.
+It draws inspiration from pandas (python) and aims to be completely cross-compatible between all ruby implementations (MRI/JRuby etc.) yet leverage the individual benefits that each interpreter offers (for example the speed of C in MRI), while offering a simple and powerful API for data analysis, manipulation and visualization.

 In this first article on daru, I will show you some aspects of how daru handles data and some operations that can be performed on a real-life data set.

+## Getting Started

 daru consists of two major data structures:

 * **Vector** - A named one-dimensional array-like structure.
 * **DataFrame** - A named spreadsheet-like two-dimensional frame of data.

 A _Vector_ can either be represented by a Ruby Array, NMatrix(MRI) or MDArray(JRuby) internally.
 This allows for fast data manipulation in native code.
-Users can change the underlying implementation at will.
+Users can change the underlying implementation at will (demonstrated in the [next]() blog post).

-Both of these are indexed by the _Index_ class, which allows us to reference and operate on data by name instead of the traditional numeric indexing, and also perform index-based manipulation, equality and plotting operations.
+Both of these can be indexed by the `Daru::Index` or `Daru::MultiIndex` class, which allows us to reference and operate on data by name instead of the traditional numeric indexing, and also perform index-based manipulation, equality and plotting operations.

-## Getting Started

 #### Vector